Practice resource for out-of-home care agencies

 A purpose-designed mediation service to resolve contact disputes is provided by Legal Aid NSW.

-People who may be involved in alternative dispute resolution include birth parents, carers, a child or young person, significant people in the child or young person’s life, the FACS manager casework and/or their equivalent from an out-of-home care agency with case management responsibility with the delegated authority to consent to any agreement reached.
+People who may be involved in alternative dispute resolution include birth parents, carers, a child or young person, significant people in the child or young person’s life, the DCJ manager casework and/or their equivalent from an out-of-home care agency with case management responsibility with the delegated authority to consent to any agreement reached.

 When would I use alternative dispute resolution for a contact dispute?